scherler/sirocco-wc/bin/template/README.md

 # UI

-The UI will be automatic created when you run `mvn install`.However, you can use different environments for development.
+The UI is thought to be consumed in jenkins and will be automatic created when you run `mvn install`.
+However, you can use different environments for development.

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.